-[26:00] We need to be careful too in our own homes and be careful when watching, say, Sky TV, where at the touch of a button our homes can be filled with the teaching of endless amounts of deceivers.
+We need to be careful too in our own homes and be careful when, say, watching Sky TV where at the touch of a button our homes can be filled with a teaching of endless amounts of deceivers.

-In our world, we might think that it's trivial to have someone round for a bite to eat or for a cup of tea.
-But it is perhaps worth remembering the values from the Bible from the time John is writing.
+In our world, we might think it's trivial to have someone round for a bite to eat or round for a cup of tea.
+But it is what perhaps worth remembering the values from the Bible from the time that John is writing.

-Sharing table fellowship is of great significance and it conveys approval, acceptance, and fellowship.
+Sharing table fellowship is of great significance.
+It conveys approval, acceptance and fellowship.
 Deceivers cannot be given that kind of approval or authority or any approval or authority.

-We could never allow them to preach in our pulpits.
-Would it be right to ever share a platform with a person who calls themselves a Christian but denies the fundamental truths of Jesus?
+[25:42] We could never allow them to preach in our pulpits.
+Would it ever be right to share a platform with such a person who calls themselves a Christian but denies the fundamental truths of Jesus?

-could we ever share a platform with such a person?
-We need to think about all these things, don't we?
+Could we ever share a platform with such a person?
+We need to think about all those things, don't we?
 As we seek to protect the church family, the pillar and buttress of truth.

-[27:12] To understand what John is saying, we must always remember the context of his teaching.
+To understand what John is saying, we must always remember the context of his teaching.
 John is not waging war with people he disagrees with, but he is desperately trying to protect the church family from serious danger.